 7. If your child bikes to school, make sure he wears a helmet that meets one of the safety standards (U.S. CPSC, Snell, ANSI, ASTM, or Canadian).
 Research indicates that a helmet can reduce the risk of head injury by up to 85 percent.

 8. If your child rides a scooter to school, make sure she wears sturdy shoes, a helmet, kneepads and elbow pads.
 Children under age 12 should not ride motorized scooters, according to recent recommendations from the Consumer Product Safety Commission.
+Kids around the world get to school in all different manners–this is what school looks like for students in other countries.

 9. Teach children to arrive at the bus stop early, stay out of the street, wait for the bus to come to a complete stop before approaching the street, watch for cars and avoid the driver’s blind spot.